Financially reviewed by Patrick Flood, CFA.

 No minimum balance to open account.
 No minimum balance to obtain APY (annual percentage yield).
 APY valid from account opening.
 Fees may reduce earnings.
 Rates may vary.

-M1 also recently introduced “Smart Transfers” for M1 Plus members.
-All users can schedule regular deposits from a bank account or transfers from their Spend to Invest account based on a calendar.
-Smart Transfers adds the ability to transfer from Spend to Invest (or reverse) based on a cash threshold set by the user.
-For example, if you want to keep $1,000 in cash in your savings account, you can choose to have any excess cash over $1,000 automatically be transferred and invested, without having to lift a finger.
+M1 also recently introduced “Smart Transfers.”
+Smart Transfers adds the ability to transfer from Earn to Invest (or reverse) based on a cash threshold set by the user.
+For example, if you want to keep $1,000 in cash in your high-yield cash account, you can choose to have any excess cash over $1,000 automatically be transferred and invested, without having to lift a finger.

 You can also chain a few Smart Transfers together.
 For example, once your IRA hits its annual contribution limit, all transfers will begin going to your taxable account.
 Conversely, you could choose a set amount to go to your taxable brokerage account as an emergency fund, and then have any excess go to your retirement account.